cryptax/techweb/rpi.md

 To install games in the DOS directory, you must follow the instructions in Readme, i.e unzip the files in its own directory named `game.dos` or `game.pc` and inside that, create a file named `dosbox.bat` with the command to launch.

+- Stop all emulators: `killall emulationstation`
+- High scores for MAME games are located in `/recalbox/share/saves/mame/mame2003/hi`

+In MAME, to get more lives: TAB, then DIP Switch.

 ## Network